"Tell me and I will forget.

 Regularly scheduled SI sessions are facilitated by trained Peer Educators - undergraduate students who have previously taken the course and demonstrated academic success in that particular subject area.
 The Peer Educator connects with the students who are taking that class for the first time.
 They sit in on class lectures, take notes, and act as a support system to those currently taking the course.
 Additionally, the Peer Educator creates and facilitates follow-up study sessions throughout the week based on the course syllabus, faculty recommendations, the students’ needs, and what’s been going on in the class.

-"The SI program provides my students with one-on-one time with a peer, which makes them feel more comfortable about asking questions about lecture content, homework, and exams.
-Peer educators have provided my students with supplementary support, including their experiences and study tips when they took the class, that my students would not have received otherwise."
+"The SI program provides my students with one-on-one time with a peer, which makes them feel more comfortable about asking questions about lecture content, homework, and exams."
+Professor Michelle Sanchez, School of Science and Engineering

 Tulane Academic Success Center-1st Floor, Science & Engineering Lab Complex, Bldg #14 - 504-865-5103 email@example.com